darrenlxu/stock-forecast-tool/README.md

 pt 2

-- [to be uploaded]
+- [in development]
-- forecast of stock price and volume to be added, currently in development
+- forecast of stock price and volume to be added
 - this process will also be automated